jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.4 Anova

-Performs an analysis of variance (ANOVA) test on a raster dataset.
+Performs an analysis of variance (ANOVA) test on a raster dataset..

 *Parameters*: